 There is a lot of information that can be learned about benzodiazepines, including safe Xanax tapering and strategies for recovery.
 For anyone who is or has been trying to quit Xanax or other similar drugs, this short article can only be a quick summary of the most key points on the subject.
 Much more research is available regarding getting off Xanax safely and gently.
 Please contact us if we can help in this regard.

 Short-term treatment of anxiety

 Alcohol withdrawal (1-5 days to prevent seizure)

-* Using benzodiazepines for more than a very short time can produce harsh discontinuation effects, according to FDA cautions.4
+* Using benzodiazepines for more than a very short time can produce harsh discontinuation effects, according to published cautions.1,6

-There are many biological, genetic, dietary, and toxic issues that can be physically tested and then treated, and if these are causing a person’s stress and anxiety, then the treatment of the underlying cause will be the answer to anxiety issues.
+There are many biological, genetic, dietary, and toxic issues that can be lab tested and then treated, and if these are causing a person’s stress and anxiety, then the treatment of the underlying causes (neurotoxin removal for example), will help answer conditions like anxiety, stress, depression, and insomnia.
 These and other areas must be checked if a person is to enjoy a thorough diagnosis of what is causing their anxiety or insomnia.
 That will open the door to reducing or entirely eliminating the symptoms, as well as reducing or eliminating the need to take anti-anxiety benzodiazepines or other masking drugs.
 This is one of the goals of our program.

 This content has been reviewed and approved by a licensed physician.

 Dr. Samuel Lee